5 Traditional Scottish First Footing Gifts

 Shortbread

 A classic Hogmanay favourite, shortbread is about a Scottish as it comes.
-Home made is best (recipe here), but there are loads of great shop-bought varieties in presentation tins.
+Homemade shortbread from a traditional recipe is the best, but there are loads of great shop-bought varieties in presentation tins.
 A tin of shortbread also makes the perfect gift accompaniment to another sure-fire winner…

 Snowflake divider